Assisting Pregnant Moms, Infants, and Toddlers

-The First Step Early Head Start program is a no cost, federally funded, home-based program for expectant mothers and for children birth to 3 years old in Clinton County and Washington County.
-The program has 54 funded slots.
+The 1st Step Early Head Start program is a no cost, federally funded, comprehensive home-based program for expectant mothers and for children birth to 3 years old who reside in Clinton County and Washington County in Illinois.
+The program is funded for 54 participants.

-- weekly home visits by a qualified parent educator.
+- completes weekly home visits by a qualified Family Educator.
 Home visits are 90 minutes in length.

-- playgroups and activities for the entire family.
+- hosts playgroups and activities for the entire family.

-- curriculum and activities to support child learning and development in the first three years of life.
+- utilizes the Parents as Teachers curriculum and activities to support child learning and development in the first three years of life.

-- assistance and resources for children with disabilities.
+- provides assistance and resources for children with disabilities.

 - age-appropriate, research-based curriculums, such as Parents as Teachers and Partners for a Healthy Baby.